 This precedent protected small business from “burdensome” administrative processes that would have interfered with and limited interstate commerce.

 The “Quill” case ruling laid down the law that ruled our land until last June 21st 2018.

 On that day, the current Supreme Court reversed the “Quill” decision in a new case referred to as Wayfair.

-Economic nexus, as established in the Wayfair case, was defined as $100,000 or 200 transactions per year shipped to South Dakota residents or companies as the threshold for requiring a customer to be subject to sales and use tax collection.
+Economic nexus, as established in the Wayfair case, was defined as $100,000 or 200 transactions per year shipped to South Dakota residents or companies as the threshold for requiring an an out of state company to be subject to sales and use tax collection.